dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

     - not that it's "root" in terms of authority
       - a la linux ~~ super-user
     - but root as in uppermost in totality
-- reference harvord international law journal idea about transnationalism and the "multi-hub" architecture of overlapping transnational soveriegnty (i think)
+- reference harvard international law journal idea about transnationalism and the "multi-hub" architecture of overlapping transnational soveriegnty (i think)
   - but, with this perspective, then authority becomes shared/tiered